Published on

 - In the bowl of a food processor, pulse the Oreo cookies until small crumbs form.
 Add the melted butter and pulse until the mixture is evenly combined.

-- Press the cookie crumble into the prepared springform pan and set aside.
+- Press the cookie crumble into the prepared springform pan.
+Make sure to press firmly on the bottom and about half way up the sides.
+Set aside.

 - In a mixing bowl, beat the cream cheese, peanut butter, and sugar together until light and fluffy.